 CBM Global supports neglected tropical disease (NTD) programmes in areas where these diseases are identified as a public health problem.
 By building on our long experience and existing strengths we aim to achieve a programme that is inclusive, comprehensive, integrated, cross-cutting, holistic, person-centred and country-led, following the WHO NTD Roadmap 2021-2030, the Sustainable Development Goals (SDGs) and CBM Global’s Vision.

-More than 1 billion people are affected or at risk by one or often more of these chronic and disabling diseases.
+More than one billion people are affected by or at risk of one or often more of these chronic and disabling diseases.

-NTDs cause pain, disfigurement, and disability (mental and physical), and result in about half a million deaths each year.
+NTDs cause pain and disfigurement, as well as mental and physical disability, resulting in about half a million deaths each year.